SurrealPartisan/shiofaioth/README.md

 * Example 1 (infinitive verb): "Mie xae-puedaen-heui naiet *silaif*.", "I can't sleep."
 * Example 2 (infinitive as a noun): "Dui loucion xae-ecoi-paoi *hai raiboud* miem-ka.", "The explosion was my work."

 Participles are adjectives/adverbs formed from verbs with derivational suffixes.
-There are three types of participles in Shiofaioth: the active or nominative participle (suffix "-(i)fa"), and two passive participles (suffix "-(i)tafa"), one accusative and the other dative (suffix "-(i)mafa").
+There are three types of participles in Shiofaioth: the active or nominative participle (suffix "-(i)fa"), and two passive participles, one accusative (suffix "-(i)tafa") and the other dative (suffix "-(i)mafa").
 The initial i of the suffixes will be included if the verb eds in a consonant.
 Similarly to verbs, participles are not inflected for tense, but can take adverbs describing the timing.
 * Example 1 (nominative participle): "ui moer baileifa", "a dancing man"
 * Example 2 (accusative participle): "ai cou baileitafa", "a show that is performed by dancing"
 * Example 3 (dative participle): "ui nais baileimafa", "a woman for whom a dance is performed"